• RAE •

 • attend readings of your favourite authors (many authors are now offering book launches and readings online)

-• check out some of my links to resources for writers and illustrators, both experienced and novice alike
+• check out some of my links to resources for writers and illustrators, experienced and novice alike.

 Have you written any other books?

-Although The Serpent's Spell, Amber Ambrosia, Fish & Sphinx and Kingdom of Trolls are fantasy novels, I’ve also written several academic books and many journal articles about homelessness in Canada and child friendly cities.
+Although The Serpent's Spell, Amber Ambrosia, Fish & Sphinx and Kingdom of Trolls are fantasy-adventure books, I’ve also written several academic books and many journal articles about homelessness in Canada and child friendly cities.
 (Read more about my research.)

 • Angel - Homeless in Toronto (Independently published, 2016), an open verse novel for young adults